 It is beneficial for the brain to be away from virtual toxicity- getting bored, and being alone.
 The brain needs some time to rest and reset.

-Lesson 3: The remedy?
-Unstructured time spent in nature
+Lesson 3: The remedy to internet addiction is unstructured time spent in nature.

 A brain that’s overwhelmed with information and is constantly exposed to new sources of distress can only take you so far.
 An overwhelmed mind will most likely feel tired all the time.
 The remedy?
 Going back to your roots, or spending more time in nature.
 Allowing yourself to elope in the natural world and spend some time disconnected from the Internet will cure your burnout.